Boil-Water Advisory Issued – What Do You Do?

 So, don’t give your dog or cat tap water.
 Instead, rely on boiled or bottled water until the advisory is lifted.

 There is no denying the fact that a boil water advisory is inconvenient, but it’s better to be safe than sorry.

 We service more than 800 water systems throughout Lee and Collier County on a regular basis.

 The various types of systems we install and service range from the standard aerator water system to the more modern twin tank water systems designed to remove offensive odors and soften the water.

-We also maintain point of entry, or whole house, reverse osmosis systems.
+We also maintain point of entry, or the whole house, reverse osmosis systems.